Independence March (Poland)

 The Independence March (Marsz Niepodległości) is an annual patriotic and nationalist demonstration in Warsaw held on Poland's Independence Day, November 11.
 Since 2011, the March has attracted annually up to 100 thousand participants.
 In 2020, the March was organized similar to one of a car procession.
 Major participating organizations have included the Confederation, the National Radical Camp, the All-Polish Youth and Law and Justice.

 About 60,000 were in the 2017 march marking the 99th anniversary of independence, with placards such as "Clean Blood" seen on the march.
 Over the years other placards or slogans have included "Pure Poland, white Poland" and “white Europe of brotherly nations”.

-Many European nationalists from around Europe usually join the March.
+Many nationalists from around Europe usually join the March.